 - Stay organized and on top of all medical issues.
-First of all, take detailed notes at all medical appointments.
+Firstly, take detailed notes at all medical appointments.
 And bring them with you to share with your medical team at each appointment.
 Additionally, bring copies of test results and medication lists (including over the counter drugs) to all appointments.

 - Realize that you need to coordinate care between all medical professionals.
-Do not assume they have access to, or have read, detailed reports from other doctors on your team.
+For instance, do not assume they have access to, or have read, detailed reports from other doctors on your team.

 - Ask your health insurer to assign you a case manager, who can be very helpful to you as you navigate the medical world.

 - Before a hospital discharge, make sure you clearly understand all instructions.
-If difficult or unfamiliar tasks are necessary (e.g. injections), practice at the hospital with a nurse until you feel confident.
+Moreover, if difficult or unfamiliar tasks are necessary (e.g., injections), practice at the hospital with a nurse until you feel confident.
 Additionally, if the patient needs home health equipment, ask your discharge planner to help you arrange for insurance coverage and delivery.

 For more tips on managing an illness or injury, read these blog posts: